platform-experience/serviceportal-oob-widgets/KB Search/Readme.md

 OOB Widgets are `READ ONLY` so you can benefit from future updates.
 Edit and extend a widget's functionality; you need to clone it first in order to take advantage of existing code.

 View production documentation ['Clone a Widget'](https://docs.servicenow.com/search?q=Clone+a+Widget) to learn more.

----
-## Platform Dependencies
----
-> None
----
-## Sample Data and Data Structures
----
-> None
----
-## API Dependencies
----
-> None
----
-## CSS/SASS Variables
----
-_CSS/SASS variables are given default values that can be overridden with theming or portal-level CSS._
-> None